 - Wire snips

-- Various greenery (dusty miller, rosemary, eucalyptus leaves) (We used faux leaves so the wreath will last longer.)
+- Various faux greenery (dusty miller, rosemary, eucalyptus leaves)

 - Hot glue or floral wire

 Step 1: Form Hook

 Before you add all the elements to your DIY fall wreath, you should add a hook to the back for easy hanging.
 Snip a piece of craft wire and bend it in half.
 Then, fold each end back up toward the top as shown.

 Step 2: Attach Hook

 Push the two ends of the hook down and through a small bundle of twigs.
 Pull up and twist the ends onto themselves to secure.
 Hold the winter wreath by the hook to test strength.